-The AEG Souhern Nevada Chapter holds dinner meetings eight times per year.
-Meetings are usually held on the second Tuesday of the month at the Embassy Suites Convention Center located at 3600 Paradise Road (just north of Twain/Sands) in Las Vegas, Nevada.
+The AEG Southern Nevada Chapter holds dinner meetings eight times per year.
+Meetings are typically held on the second Tuesday of the month at the Embassy Suites Las Vegas located at 4315 University Center Drive (Near UNLV between Harmon Avenue and Flamingo Road) in Las Vegas, Nevada.
 Each meeting features a presentation regarding a pertinent geological, environmental, or other relevant science-based issue.

 Dinner: 6:30 pm